Housing Terms and What They Mean

 -

 Discrimination based on location is often referred to as redlining.
-Historically, some lending institutions were found to have maps with red lines delineating neighborhoods where they would not do business.
+Historically, some lending institutions were found to have maps with red lines delineating neighborhoods where they would not do business, which were typically neighborhoods with large populations of racial minorities.

 - Rehabilitation